 This course is open to BA I year students as well as exchange and stydy abroad students.
 No prior knowledge of Hinduism and India is required to join this course.

-This course provides a general introduction to the religious cultures associated with Hinduism, from a historical as well as a thematic perspective.
-The course traces the historical background and development of the various religious and cultural traditions that converged into the notion of a pan-Indian religion under the label Hinduism.
-The course takes an open and pluralistic approach to the study of Hindu religions, drawing attention to the diversity of traditions, but also aims at defining general features of the notion of a unified religion.
-Students will also be introduced to the modern and contemporary lives of Hinduism through the colonial, post-colonial and contemporary periods, both within India and in Hindu communities spread across the world.
+This course provides a general introduction to the various religious and cultural traditions associated with Hinduism, from a historical as well as a thematic perspective.
+It traces the origins and evolution of these diverse traditions which converged into a pan-Indian religion under the label Hinduism.
+The course takes an open and pluralistic approach to the study of Hindu religions, not only by drawing attention to the diversity of traditions, but also aiming to define general features of a unified religion.
+Students will also be introduced to the modern and contemporary trajectories of Hinduism through the colonial, post-colonial and contemporary periods, both within India and in Hindu communities spread across the world.

-Topics addressed in the course will include: identity formation of ‘Hinduism’; ritual and religion of the Vedas; Hindu mythology, theology and philosophy; devotion and pilgrimage; Hinduism and society; relation to other religions such as Buddhism, Jainism and Islam; Hindu social, intellectual and political movements in the modern period; rise of contemporary Hindu nationalism; and Hinduism beyond India.
+Topics addressed in the course will include: identity formation of ‘Hinduism’; ritual and religion of the Vedas; Hindu mythology, theology and philosophy; devotion and pilgrimage; Hinduism and society; Hindu social, intellectual and political movements in the modern period; Hindu nationalism; Media and Hinduism and Hindu diaspora.

 The course will welcome students to understand Hinduism historically, both as theory and practice, and also, as a social, cultural and political formation.

-Familiarity with the cultural and political dimensions of Hinduism in the modern and contemporary world.
+Understanding of the cultural and political dimensions of Hinduism in the modern and contemporary world;

 Critical awareness of the relation between theory and practice in studying Hinduism.

 The timetables are available through My Timetable.